 \section{Introduction}

-The non-linear sigma model (NLSM) is one of the most relevant effective field theories, first introduced in particle physics to describe pion dynamics at low energies \cite{Nair}, \cite{ChPT}.
-This theory has a wide range of applications that range from condensed matter physics to string theory \cite{MantonBook}, \cite{BalaBook}.
-Although phenomenologically and theoretically relevant, T. Skyrme realized that for the NLSM to have energetically stable topological soliton solutions, the action of the model must be supplemented with higher-order derivative terms \cite{skyr}.
-This is in agreement with Derrick's scaling argument \cite{D}, and the simplest option is to add to the NLSM action the so-called Skyrme term.
-However, there also exist other options to circumvent Derrick's argument, such as coupling the NLSM to spin-1 matter fields or considering other geometries that go beyond spherical symmetry.
-Using any of these mechanisms, it is in principle possible to obtain a non-zero topological charge, which, in the context of chiral effective field theories of quantum chromodynamics (QCD), corresponds to the baryon number \cite{Witten1}, \cite{Witten2} (see also Refs. \cite{Bala1} and \cite{Bala2}).
+The non-linear sigma model (NLSM) is one of the most relevant effective field theories, originally introduced in particle physics to describe pion dynamics at low energies \cite{Nair, ChPT}.
+This theory has a wide range of applications that range from condensed matter physics to string theory \cite{MantonBook, BalaBook}.
+Despite its phenomenological success, T. Skyrme demonstrated that for the NLSM to support energetically stable topological solitons, the action must be supplemented with higher-order derivative terms to evade Derrick's scaling theorem \cite{skyr, D}.
+The most standard approach is the inclusion of the so-called Skyrme term.
+However, alternative mechanisms exist to circumvent Derrick's argument, such as coupling the NLSM to spin-$1$ vector mesons or exploring geometries beyond spherical symmetry.
+These mechanisms allow for the existence of configurations with a non-zero topological charge, which, within chiral effective field theories of quantum chromodynamics (QCD), is identified with the baryon number \cite{Witten1, Witten2} (see also Refs. \cite{Bala1, Bala2}).

-Now, although the NLSM and the Skyrme model provide an accurate description of the static properties and interacting states of hadrons \cite{Hooft}-\cite{Weinberg:1990rz}, experimental data reveal that these theories lack accuracy in certain relevant predictions.
-This difference becomes significant in predicting the nuclear binding energy.
-In fact, experimental data show that the repulsive energy between baryons is smaller than that predicted by the chiral models.
-Fortunately, there exists a way to resolve this problem.
-Hadrons can be stabilized, and the binding energy can be reduced by introducing $\omega$-vector-mesons into the theory.
-This fact was first noticed by Adkins and Nappi in Ref. \cite{Adkins1}, where the authors report that the presence of the $\omega$-mesons stabilizes the solitons and reduces the binding energy without the need to consider the Skyrme term (see \cite{Meissner1}-\cite{Bijnens:1997ni}, and references therein).
-Subsequently, these results were expanded to more general effective models, emphasizing the relevance of including vector mesons \cite{Park:2003sd}-\cite{Leask:2024ith}.
+Although the NLSM and the Skyrme model provide an accurate description of the static properties and interacting states of hadrons \cite{Hooft, Weinberg:1990rz}, experimental data reveal that these theories lack accuracy in certain relevant predictions.
+This discrepancy becomes particularly significant regarding the nuclear binding energy, where experimental data show that the repulsive energy between baryons is smaller than that predicted by standard chiral models.
+Fortunately, this issue can be resolved: hadrons can be stabilized, and the binding energy can be reduced, by introducing $\omega$-vector-mesons into the theory.
+This mechanism was first noticed by Adkins and Nappi in Ref. \cite{Adkins1}, where the authors reported that the presence of the $\omega$-mesons stabilizes the solitons and reduces the binding energy without the need for the Skyrme term \cite{Meissner1, Bijnens:1997ni}.
+Subsequently, these results were expanded to more general effective models, emphasizing the relevance of including vector mesons \cite{Park:2003sd, Leask:2024ith}.